ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 5. **Student Review**
 ---------------------
 During the review period, students have the opportunity to review the assessment of their exam.
 If they find inconsistencies, they can submit complaints about perceived mistakes made in the :ref:`assessment <exam_assessment>`.
 Students can provide their reasoning through a text message to clarify their objections.
-You can set the student review period in the :ref:`exam configuration <exam_creation_and_configuration>`, see :ref:`create exam <create_exam>`.
+You can set the student review period in the :ref:`create exam <create_exam>` during the :ref:`exam configuration <exam_creation_and_configuration>`.

 - Students can submit complaints about their assessment in the *Summary* page.
 - During the student review, a complaint button will appear for every manually assessed exercise.